jcponce/complex/dctools/README.md

             domC = new domainColoring('z^2', s);
         }

-Now we just need to plot it using one the following functions:
+Now we just need to plot it using one the following functions from the domainColoring class:

 - plotHSV(opt)
   - opt: 'Phase', 'Modulus', 'Phase/Modulus', 'None'